JElandorr/news/README.md

 ### Reading Articles
 - **Open Access**: All visitors have the ability to read every published article without the need for registration.
 Articles are displayed in reverse chronological order, from the newest to the older ones.
+- **Categories**: Users can choose which news category they want to explore by selecting the desired category from the Header section of the desktop view, or by clicking on the Mobile menu and examining the right mobile navigation menu.

 ### User Registration and Article Management
 - **User Registration**: Users can register through the User Icon located in the Header of the App.